playermissile/dli_tutorial/index.rst

 by the extra cycles.

-The scrolling code is taken largely from the :ref:`scrolling tutorial 2D scrolling code walkthrough <code_walkhrough>`, so discussion of the workings of the scrolling code won't be repeated here.
+The scrolling code is taken largely from the :ref:`scrolling tutorial 2D scrolling code walkthrough <code_walkthrough>`, so discussion of the workings of the scrolling code won't be repeated here.
 The major difference is that the code needs to keep track of two separate scrolling regions.
 Think of the following as two-element arrays: